francis951/francis951/README.md

-- 👋 Hi, I’m @francis951
+- 👋 Hi, I’m @francis951 and a Software Engineer
 - 👀 I’m interested in web app programming.
-- 🌱 I’m currently learning electronics and computer programming.
+- 🌱 I’m love learning electronics and computer programming.
 - 💞️ I’m looking to collaborate on with anyone if contacted.
 - 📫 How to reach me ... please follow on twitter as @francis_951 or email me at francis_951@live.com, francisngaangamurungi@gmail.com
 -Otherwise, Thanks so much and my great regards.